 - Different brands of pomegranate concentrate vary in flavor and sweetness.
 If your pomegranate concentrate is too sour, stir in a little sugar until desired sweetness.
 If you are using pomegranate molasses, it is already sweetened with sugar, so no additional sugar is needed.

-- Garnish with pomegranate arils.
+- Transfer stew into serving dish and garnish with pomegranate arils.

 Notes